-Each of the non-executive directors of Parent have negotiated a contract with Parent that provides for annual cash compensation of €25,000.
-The chairman of the audit committee will receive an additional €10,000 annual cash compensation for such service, and the chairman of the board of directors will receive an additional €25,000 annual cash compensation for such service.
+Each of the non-executive directors of Parent have negotiated a contract with Parent that provides for annual cash compensation of $\pounds 25,000$.
+The chairman of the audit committee will receive an additional $\pounds 10,000$ annual cash compensation for such service, and the chairman of the board of directors will receive an additional $\pounds 25,000$ annual cash compensation for such service.
 The cash compensation will be payable quarterly in advance to Parent's non-executive directors, and eligibility for equity compensation through an equity incentive plan to be adopted by Parent following the closing of the Transactions; provided that, while any member of the board of directors is also an executive officer, such individual is not eligible for any such non-executive compensation in addition to his or her executive compensation, which will be determined by the compensation committee of the board.

 Separately, each non-executive member of the board of directors of Parent will be granted a total of 15,000 restricted Class A Ordinary Shares for every three-year term of service on the board of directors, which shall be issued at such time as the Board may notify the directors in writing.
 Such shares will be subject to a lock-up, with the transfer restrictions expiring at the rate of 5,000 shares per year.
 Parent intends to adopt an incentive compensation plan and will issue such shares from the plan.
-Prior to the plan's adoption, Parent irrevocably committed to issue an aggregate of 40,000 shares to its non-executive directors as compensation for their service to Parent as follows: the Class I directors, whose term expires at Parent's annual general meeting to be held in 2021, were granted the right to receive 5,000 shares on completion of a vesting period which shall not be subject to any lock-up; the Class II directors, whose term expires at Parent's annual general meeting to be held in 2022, were granted the right to receive 10,000 shares on completion of a vesting period, 5,000 of which shall not be subject to any lock-up that expires at Parent's annual general meeting to be held in 2023, were granted the right to receive 15,000 shares on completion of a vesting period, 5,000 of which shall not be subject to any lock-up, 5,000 of which will be subject to a lock-up that expires at Parent's annual general meeting held in 2021, and 5,000 of which will be subject to a lock-up that expires at Parent's annual general meeting held in 2022.
+Prior to the plan's adoption, Parent irrevocably committed to issue an aggregate of 40,000 shares to its non-executive directors as compensation for their service to Parent as follows: the Class I directors, whose term expires at Parent's annual general meeting to be held in 2021, were granted the right to receive 5,000 shares on completion of a vesting period which shall not be subject to any lock-up; the Class II directors, whose term expires at Parent's annual general meeting to be held in 2022, were granted the right to receive 10,000 shares on completion of a vesting period, 5,000 of which shall not be subject to a lock-up that expires at Parent's annual general meeting held in 2021; and the Class III directors, whose term expires at Parent's annual general meeting to receive 15,000 shares on completion of a vesting period, 5,000 of which shall not be subject to a lock-up that expires at Parent's annual general meeting held in 2021; and the Class III directors, whose term expires at Parent's annual general meeting to be subject to any lock-up, 5,000 of which will be subject to a lock-up that expires at Parent's annual general meeting held in 2021, and 5,000 of which shall not be subject to a lock-up that expires at Parent's annual general meeting held in 2022.